Sija/base62.cr/README.md

 ```

 Note that `charset` typically expects the respective string to contain
-exactly 62 unique character.
-In fact, it's also possible to use characters
+exactly 62 unique characters.
+It's also possible to use character
-sets with more than 62 characters in order to achieve shorter identifiers
+sets with more than 62 characters to achieve shorter identifiers
 for large numbers.

 ## Contributing